Legal Language Services ranks California as a state with moderately regulated legal interpreting requirements.

 Legal Language can help you determine the best interpreter, certified or otherwise, for your legal interpreting needs in California.

-California offers exams, both written and oral, for certification in Spanish and 11 other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+California state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.

 According to a recent American Community Survey, approximately 42.98% of the California population speaks a language other than English.